caojacky91-cmyk/ebt/CONTRIBUTING.md

 Terms (1:1):
 1. You will not:
    Change variable names to make the code more readable.

-   Unminify the code
+   Unminify the code.

-   Change filenames to make the code more readable
+   Change filenames to make the code more readable.

-   Do any other attempt of increment the code's readability Break the code intentionally
+   Do any other attempt of increment the code's readability.

+   Break the code intentionally.

-   Leave comments betwheen the code of e.js
+   Leave comments betwheen the code of e.js.

 3. You will:
    Leave the variable names and code (all scripts) shortest as possible (and follow the Conventions (1:2))